Michel & Augustin, a surprising social media strategy for 2015?

 Well, I can admit that the “trublions du goût” (advertising slogan which means “troublemakers of taste”) alias Michel & Augustin is a surprising example of a brand which has a good strategy on social media.

-Let me tell you more about the French brand and their social media strategy.
+Let me tell you more about the French brand and its social media strategy.

 Who knows the brand Michel & Augustin?